-- The Degree of Master of Theology (MTh) may be awarded by the University of Glasgow at the Free Church of Scotland College. - 2.
-The Senate, may make Regulations, which are subject to the approval of the University Court, governing the award of the Degree these are set out in the section entitled 'Regulations' below. - 3 A Joint Board composed of representatives of the Free Church of Scotland College and the Senate of the University of Glasgow shall be appointed to oversee the administration of the Degree. - 4.
-It shall be competent for the University Court, on the recommendation of the Senate, to recognise as teachers of the University for the purpose of the Degree, such lecturers and officers of the Free Church of Scotland College having responsibility for the supervision of research students registered to carry out advanced study and research for the Degree.
+- 1. The Degree of Master of Theology (MTh) may be awarded by the University of Glasgow at the Free Church of Scotland College. - 2.
+The Senate, may make Regulations, which are subject to the approval of the University Court, governing the award of the Degree these are set out in the section entitled 'Regulations' below. - 3 A Joint Board of the Free Church of Scotland College and the University of Glasgow shall oversee the Degree. - 4.
+It shall be competent for the University Court, on the recommendation of the Senate, to recognise as teachers of the University for the purpose of the Degree, such lecturers and officers of the Free Church of Scotland College having responsibility for the supervision of theses for the Degree. - 5.
+The Senate may appoint as an Examiner for the Degree, but not as an External Examiner, any teacher recognised in accordance with Section 4 above. - 6.
+The External Examiner(s) for the Degree shall be appointed by the University Court on the recommendation of the Joint Board and the Senate.